alan-turing-institute/data-safe-haven/docs/source/deployment/configure_entra_id.md

 At least one user needs to have a [Microsoft Entra Licence](https://www.microsoft.com/en-gb/security/business/microsoft-entra-pricing) assigned in order to enable [self-service password reset](https://learn.microsoft.com/en-us/entra/identity/authentication/concept-sspr-licensing) and conditional access policies.

 :::{tip}
-P1 Licences are sufficient, but you may use another licence if you prefer.
+P1 Licences are sufficient but you may use another licence if you prefer.
 :::

 - Sign in to the [Microsoft Entra admin centre](https://entra.microsoft.com/)
-- Browse to **Identity > Billing > Licenses** from the menu on the left side.
+- Browse to **Identity > Billing > Licenses** from the menu on the left side
-- Click on `All products` on the internal menu on the left side.
+- Click on `All products` on the internal menu on the left side
 - If you have not currently licenced a product:
     - Click on `+Try/Buy` and choose a suitable product
     - Click the `Activate` button